ferrucc-io/ferruccio/content/posts/a-new-ide.md

 ![](/a-new-ide/file-structure.png)

-An example use case would be creating a board with the component code, the styling and the tests.
+An example use case would be creating a board with the component code, the styling, and the tests.

 Here's how it would look like: